Supreme Court rejects push to move Georgia case against ex-Trump chief of staff Mark Meadows

 WASHINGTON -- The Supreme Court refused Tuesday to let former Trump White House chief of staff Mark Meadows move the election interference case against him in Georgia to federal court, where he would have argued he was immune from prosecution.

-The justices did not detail their reasoning in a brief order, as is typical.
+The justices did not detail their reasoning in a brief order denying his appeal, as is typical.
 There were no publicly noted dissents.

 Meadows was one of 19 people indicted in Georgia and accused of participating in an illegal scheme to keep then-president Donald Trump in power after he lost the 2020 election.
 Trump was also charged, though after he won reelection last week to a second term any trial appears unlikely, at least while he holds office.
 Both men have denied wrongdoing.